Turn with me now, if you will, to pages 130 and 131 of the city directory of the year 1924.

 The second-story bridge can be seen in this 1924 photo.
 In 1926 a center section replaced the bridge.
 During World War II the nurses home was connected to the hospital and used for patient care.

-Note the streetcar tracks.
+Note the streetcar tracks at the intersection of Magnolia and 8th avenues.
 (Postcard from Barbara Love Logan.)

 Remodeled All Saints Episcopal Hospital in the 1940s with the center section.
 In 1946 a fourth floor was added to the center section.
 (Photo by W. D. Smith.)

 The late 1950s brought a major expansion—and relocation.
 In 1957 All Saints began raising funds again.

 In 1958 construction of a nine-story, 365-bed hospital began on Enderly Place west of the original building.
 The new building opened in 1959.